-These easy Raspberry Hot Chocolate Bars are great for breakfast or snacking on after school.
+These homemade Raspberry Hot Chocolate Granola Bars are great for on the go breakfasts or snacking on after school.
 Easy to make, chewy, and so delicious!

 Hello, Raspberry Hot Chocolate Bar goodness!